How to Immigrate to Switzerland in 2026: Permits, Visa & Requirements Guide

 USA, CanadaNo (90-day visit)Employer sponsorship + labor market test10 yearsHighly qualified professionals preferred

-IndiaYesEmployer sponsorship + quota + visa10 yearsMust apply at Swiss embassy before entry
+IndiaYesEmployer sponsorship + quota + D visa10 yearsApply at Swiss embassy before entry

-UAE / DubaiNo (90-day visit)Employer sponsorship + labor market test10 yearsPrevious Swiss/EU experience helps
+UAE / SingaporeNo (90-day visit)Employer sponsorship + labor market test10 yearsFinance and tech sector demand strong

 Australia, JapanNo (90-day visit)Employer sponsorship + quota10 yearsGood bilateral relations